heymarkwetzel/ux-portfolio/projects/acme-financial.md

 *User scenarios worksheet made in collaboration with the team*

 ### Sketching and process flows
 This task was not a deliverable, but I find sketching supremely beneficial to my process.
 I will take a feature and deconstruct it by understanding the process flows.
-Optimizing the flow and then sketching out the page/component states helps me see how each piece of the application is gets impacted by user interaction.
+Optimizing the flow and then sketching out the page/component states helps me see how each piece of the application is impacted by user interaction.
 It also helps me identify tangential components that may be altered.

 I move quickly on a whiteboard and this helps me to be more efficient once I sit down with my digital design tools.
 "If you have only have five minutes to do something, use the first minute to plan the next four."